So you just got a Sony PlayStation 5: these are the first things to do with your PS5

 Pulse 3D Wireless headset (£90)

 Sony’s official wireless headset is finely tuned to utilise the PS5’s 3D audio engine for the ultimate in-game immersion.
 It also packs a pair of noise-cancelling microphones, so your CoD orders will always come through loud and clear.
 Buy it here from Game

-If you’re after an alternative to the Sony-made headset, look no further than SteelSeries’ superb Arctis 7P.
-It features a custom PS5 paint job and comes with the company’s USB-C dongle, which when inserted into the console’s port allows for lossless 2.4 GHz wireless audio.
+If you’re after an alternative to the Sony-made headset, look no further than SteelSeries’ superb Arctis Nova 7P.
+It’s wireless, features a custom-designed Nova acoustic audio system, as well as spatial audio, and has a great battery life at 38-hours (give or take).
 It’s also supremely comfortable.
 Buy it here from Amazon

 DualSense charging Station (£25)

 This dock allows you to charge two DualSense controllers simultaneously without having to plug them into the console.
 Handy if you need the ports for other things, and means you’ll always be picking up a fully charged pad.
 Buy it here from Game